 So with an off grid home and water system, all of our water purifiers and filters take a beating over the years.

 I’ll update the article after the first few cleanings.
-Based on what I’m reading through, I’ll know it is time for a thorough cleaning when I notice the water trickle from the filter slowing down.
+Based on what I’m reading, I’ll know it is time for a thorough cleaning when I notice the water trickling from the filter slowing down.

-When the water moves more slowly from the upper chamber to the lower chamber, the flow rate gets reduced.
-And a lower flow rate means it’s time for a cleaning.
+The flow rate reduces when the water moves more slowly from the upper chamber to the lower chamber.
+A lower flow rate means it’s time for a cleaning.

 The folks over at Berkey Water Filters recommend cleaning the stainless steel chambers monthly.
 That’s easy enough - they’re sturdy and easy to separate.